bcdev/dashi/docs/usage.md

 ### 3. Load the extensions

-Load the extensions that augment your application.
+Load the extensions that augments your application.

 As an example, see [`server.py` of the demo](chartlets.py/chartlets/demo/server.py):